 - Where we wrap orders in the candy stripe bags, these are also FSC Certified, and every order we make supports the 'Bags for Trees' Campaign.

 - All orders are dispatched in plain eco-friendly alternatives to poly-mailing bags.
 They're made from sugar cane and are carbon neutral.
 They're from a sustainable source and are fully recyclable.
+Otherwise orders are sent in kraft paper boxes or bags that are 100% recyclable and FSC certified.

 - If we find any garments with manufacturing faults, we place them in our 'sin bin' and then every six months they are collected by a local charity to our warehouse who re-distributes or recycles them.